WilliamBattsIII/doubleword/doc/ISA.md

 ### 0x15: stw (store word)
 ### 0x16: std (store dword)
 ### 0x17: hlt (halt CPU)
+Opcode: `010111`

+Instruction-specific bitfield use?: No

+Function: Adds values from two registers and stores it in the `src` operand register if two registers are provided as operands.
+Otherwise, if one register and one immediate value is provided, the result will be stored in the register provided.

+Modifies flags?: No
 ### 0x18: ret (return from subroutine)
 ### 0x19: iret (return from interrupt)
 ### 0x1A: ite (enable interrupt bit)